Christina Desiderio

-Christina Lydia Desiderio (born August 22, 2000, in New Jersey) is a retired American artistic gymnast.
+Christina Lydia Desiderio (born August 22, 2000) is a retired American artistic gymnast.
 Desiderio was named to the 2015 U.S. Junior National team, after her performances at the 2015 U.S. National Gymnastics Championships.

-Personal life
+Early life

-Christina Lydia Desiderio was born on August 22, 2000, in New Jersey to parents Dominick and Carol (née Noll) Desiderio.
-She has an older brother, Dominick, who is 2 years older than her, and is a baseball player.
+Desiderio was born in Independence Township, New Jersey, on August 22, 2000, to Dominick and Carol (née Noll) Desiderio.
+She has an older brother, Dominick, who is two years older than her, and was a baseball player.
 She graduated high school a year early.
+Desiderio started the sport at Giant Gymnastics in Hackettstown, New Jersey, and trained at the club until 2010.

-She lives in Hackettstown and commutes over an hour each day to train at Parkettes National Gymnastics Training Center in Allentown.
+She lives in Hackettstown, New Jersey, and commutes over an hour daily to train at Parkettes National Gymnastics Training Center in Allentown.

-Desiderio started the sport at Giant Gymnastics in Hackettstown and trained at the club until 2010.

 Gymnastics career

-2012-15: Level 10 and Junior International Elite career
+Level 10 and Junior International Elite

 Desiderio moved up to Level 10 for the 2012 season.
 Throughout the season, she placed second in the all-around at States, as well as winning three individual titles.
-Later, at Regionals, Christina tied for sixth in the all-around and was the beam and vault champion.
+At Regionals, she tied for sixth in the all-around and was the beam and vault champion.
 She advanced to J.O.Nationals and was fifty-fourth in the Junior A division.

 In 2013, Desiderio competed at States only; winning the vault and floor titles as well as finishing fourth in the all-around.

 In June, she participated in a National Elite Qualifier and achieved Junior International Elite status.

 She competed at the American Classic at the Karolyi Ranch and was eighth overall.

-At the U.S. Classic, Christina finished tenth in the all-around.
+At the U.S. Classic, Desiderio finished tenth in the all-around competition.
 She competed at Nationals; finishing thirteenth in the all-around.

 Desiderio competed as an elite throughout the whole 2014 season.
 She requalified to elite status at the 2014 National Elite Qualifier in San Diego; despite already being qualified.

 At the 2014 U.S. Classic, she placed eighth in the all-around.
 She was eighteenth in the all-around at Nationals, after a tough competition.
-Christina started the 2015 season at the U.S. Classic, where she placed tenth in the all-around and was second on floor.
+Desiderio started the 2015 season at the U.S. Classic, where she placed tenth in the all-around and was second on floor.

 On October 7, 2015, she announced her verbal commitment to the LSU Lady Tigers gymnastics program – starting from the 2018–19 academic year.

-2016: Senior International Elite career
+Senior International Elite

-In 2016 Christina was named to the National Team and invited to compete for a place on the Olympic Team at the 2016 Olympic Trials.
+In 2016, Desiderio was named to the National Team and invited to compete for a place on the Olympic Team at the 2016 Summer Olympics trials.

-2017–present: Collegiate career
+Collegiate career

-Desiderio graduated from high school a year early as a homeschooler to begin attending Louisiana State University and the LSU Lady Tigers gymnastics team.
+Desiderio graduated from high school a year early as a homeschooler and attended Louisiana State University, where she was a member of the LSU Lady Tigers gymnastics team.